 You might also consider the sumo deadlift, which is performed with the feet spaced a foot wider than shoulder width on each side.
 Grab the bar with both hands at shoulder width and deadlift like you normally would, keeping your upper body as straight as possible.

-The lift: This is a fairly simply exercise.
-First, you will need a pair of dumbbells to choose for.
-After that, you will need to find a platform in order to do this exercise on.
+The lift: This is a fairly simple exercise.
+First, you will need a pair of dumbbells to choose from.
+After that, you will need to find a platform in order to do this exercise.
 The platform should be a little bit lower than knee height or so.
 You are now prepared to start the lift.

 Begin by stepping your right foot up onto the platform and follow your left foot with that one.
 After you successfully step up onto the platform, you will step off.
 For the next repetition, you will use the other foot to lead the movement.
 Do this for 8-12 reps on each leg.

-Stiff leg deads are a compound exercise and one of the best mass building exercises for the hamstrings.
-Form is especially important to avoid becoming the next victim of lower back injury.
+Stiff leg deads are a compound exercise and one of the best mass-building exercises for the hamstrings.
+Your form is especially important to avoid becoming the next victim of lower back injury.
 Make sure to practice stiff leg deads with lighter weight until you master the form.